When Can I Wear Contacts After Pink Eye

 Viral pink eye is one of the most common types of pink eye.
 It is caused by a virus, such as the adenovirus which is highly contagious.
 Symptoms typically include redness, itching, burning sensations in the eyes, watery discharge from the eyes, and light sensitivity.
 These symptoms usually last for two to four weeks and can be treated with over-the-counter medications such as artificial tears or antihistamines.

-See also What Do Women Wear To Golf
+See also What To Wear To A Gay Bar

 Bacterial Pink Eye